 Picking Up Your Card in Person within Amsterdam

-It’s incredibly easy to pick up your card in person when you arrive to Amsterdam.
-You don’t have to have a physical print out of your voucher confirmation in hand if you purchased ahead of time online.
+It's incredibly easy to pick up your card in person when you arrive in Amsterdam.
+You don't have to have a physical printout of your voucher confirmation in hand if you purchased ahead of time online.
 You only need to show it on your phone.
-(It’s a good idea to take a screenshot of it on your phone after you purchase it so you don’t have to fuss with finding it when you arrive.)
+(It's a good idea to take a screenshot of it on your phone after you purchase it so you don't have to fuss with finding it when you arrive.)